Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 • A secret index of links to the 150 most nutrient-dense recipes on our website so you will never run out of nutritious ideas to try.

-• A full micronutrient breakdown showing the vitamins, minerals, essential fatty acids and amino acids that you will obtain from every recipe.
+• A full micronutrient breakdown shows the vitamins, minerals, essential fatty acids, and amino acids that you will obtain from every recipe.

 • Access to all the recipes pre-logged in Cronometer for your convenience.